heathhenley/AOC/README.md

 compute the weight, hopefully that will do it.
 Then need to find the cycle length and mod the requested cycles with it (the process seems to repeat a bunch after a certain number of cycles point).

+Update: got it!
+I had way too much trouble trying to figure out the index for the cycle on this, bunch of off by one stuff, but the idea was there.